OuaisBien/discrete_event/README.md

   </ul>
   </li>
 </ul>
+</br></br>

 ## Remark
 <ul>
+  <li>The MainX.java are driver classes for each corresponding level.
+The folder ~/project/simulator will contain most .class files.</li>
+  <li>Most things in this projects are <code>private</code> and <code>final</code> because this is a course project and there were certain rules to be strictly followed.</li>
-  <li>To use the test case and see its output, you need to compile all the file and except for the Main1, Main2. ....
+  <li>To use the test case and see its output, you need to compile all the files.
 Then in your terminal change to your file's directory.
-Say if you want to see output for Level1 using leveltest2.in as in put, simply type </br>
+Say if you want to see output for Level1 using leveltest2.in as input, simply type </br>
     <code>java Main1&ltlevel1test2.in</code> and hit enter.</li>
   </ul>